marc-verreault/systemlab-design/README.md

 7) Run PyInstaller using the following command in the terminal: **pyinstaller C:\path_to_virtual_folder\systemlab_build_V19.spec**

-8) The build process will issue several warnings but should complete successfully.
+8) The build process may issue several warnings but should complete successfully.
 The distribution folder (*dist*) should appear within the virtual directory.

 NOTE: A pre-installed version of SciTE 4.1.4 (free source code editor for Win32 and X) has been included with the source code.
-If you wish to install a newer version of SciTE, please make sure to set aside the *SciTEGlobal.properties* and *python.properties* files.
+If you wish to install a newer version of SciTE, please make sure to set aside the current *SciTEGlobal.properties* and *python.properties* files.
 These files have been customized for the SystemLab-Design application and it is recommended to use these modified versions in lieu of the default installed versions.

 INSTRUCTIONS ON HOW TO CREATE A BUILD OF THE SYSTEMLAB|DESIGN DOCUMENTATION

-The SystemLab-Design documentation is built using the Sphinx documentation generator (The Read the Docs theme layout is used).
+The SystemLab-Design documentation is built using the Sphinx documentation generator (*Read the Docs* theme).
 For information on getting started with Sphinx see: https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html

 Procedure: